verciless/verciless/README.md

 I don't have Touch Trigger or anything of the sort, but I sometimes will get a bit uncomfortable from being in the middle of large crowds.
 I prefer to stay away from them, and will move to fit my liking.

+Additionally, i'm very sorry if I may frequently come off as rude, or mean.
+I truly do not mean to - as I am not that kind of person, and have an issue with controling my tone through text.

 I also freely block.
-I do not owe you an explanation as to why I blocked you, because I only block rude people, racists, and pedophiles.
+I do not owe you an explanation as to why I blocked you, because I only block very rude people, racists, and pedophiles.